leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/navigation.rst

       it can be inconvenient for larger objects such as a terrain mesh, where the center is not necessarily a point of interest.

+Natural Trackpad Direction
+   Todo (macOS only).

 .. _prefs-interface-auto-perspective:
+.. _prefs-auto-depth:

+Auto
-Auto Perspective
+   Perspective
       When enabled, the view switches to perspective when orbiting the view, setting axis views (Top/Side/Front/Back ... etc), sets the view to orthographic.

       When disabled, orthographic/perspective mode needs to be changed manually.

-.. _prefs-auto-depth:

    Auto Depth
       Use the depth under the mouse to improve view pan, rotate, zoom functionality.
       Useful in combination with *Zoom To Mouse Position*.

 Smooth View
    Time (in milliseconds) the animation takes when changing views (Top/Side/Front/Camera...).
 Reduce to zero to remove the animation.

 Rotation Angle
    Rotation step size in degrees, when :kbd:`Numpad4`, :kbd:`Numpad6`, :kbd:`Numpad8`,
    or :kbd:`Numpad2` are used to rotate the 3D Viewport.